 How to Cook a Ribeye Roast

-- If your roast has bones, cut the bones off then tie them back on.
+- If your roast has bones, cut the bones off, then tie them back on.
 This makes for easier slicing after it is cooked.

-- When you remove the roast from the oven be sure to let the roast rest for about 20 minutes before slicing and serving.
+- When you remove the roast from the oven, be sure to let the roast rest for about 20 minutes before slicing and serving.

 How long should you cook a ribeye roast?

-I like to pull my roast out of the oven a degree or two before the roast reaches the exact temperature as listed below.
+I like to pull my roast out of the oven a degree or two before the roast reaches the exact temperature listed below.
 The meat will rise a degree or two while it is resting.

 Ribeye Roast Cooking Time Chart